Convert Callouts Interactively

 - Programming language (if specified)

-- Context lines before and after the code block
+- Context lines before and after the code block (adjustable with

-- The code block itself with callouts highlighted in color
+--context) - The code block itself with callouts highlighted in color

 - Callout explanations